JavierAntoran/Bayesian-Neural-Networks/README.md

 | Log Like	| -572.9 	|       -496.54       	|    -1100.29    	|  -1008.28 	|    -892.85    	|       -1086.43      	|  -435.458  	| -828.29 	| -661.25 	|
 |    Error \%    	|   1.58  	|         1.53        	|      2.60      	|    2.38   	|      2.28     	|         2.61        	|    1.37    	|   1.76  	|   1.76  	|

 MNIST test results for methods under consideration.
+Estensive hyperparameter tunning has not been performed.
 We approximate the posterior predictive distribution with 100 MC samples.
 We use a FC network with two 1200 unit ReLU layers.
-If unspecified, the prior is Gaussian.
+If unspecified, the prior is Gaussian with std=0.1.
 P-SGLD uses RMSprop preconditioning.

+ [The original paper](https://arxiv.org/abs/1505.05424) for Bayes By Backprop reports around 1% error on MNIST.
+We find that this result is attainable with extensive hyperparameter and initialisation tuning and with a training schedule of 600+ epochs.
+However, using an out of the box initialisation and prior (same for all methods) we obtain the above results.

 ### MNIST Uncertainty

 \#TODO